Focus – it’s something many of us are lacking. Our brain isn’t made for the distractions we experience every day.

 In essence, L-Theanine makes you less jittery and anxious, and helps you focus better on what you’re currently studying.

-It’s especially powerful when paired with caffeine – canceling the negative effects of the drug (insomnia, energy crashes, jitters) while enhancing its positives (mood, focus, and clarity).
+It’s especially powerful when paired with caffeine – canceling its negative effects (insomnia, energy crashes, jitters) while enhancing its positives (mood, focus, and clarity).

 Best Overall: Mind Lab Pro